Battle of Blood River: Battle

 With the power of their firearms and with their ox wagons in a laager formation and some effective tactics, the Boers fought off the Zulu.
 Buckshot was used to maximise casualties.
 Mackenzie claims that 200 indigenous servants looked after the horses and cattle and helped load muskets, but no definite proof or witness of servants helping to reload is available.
 Writing in the popular Afrikaans magazine Die Huisgenoot, a Dr. D.J.
 Kotze said that this group consisted of fifty-nine "non-white helpers and followers" instead of the commonly stated two hundred.

 After two hours and four waves of attack, with the intermittent lulls providing crucial reloading and resting opportunities for the Trekkers, Pretorius ordered a group of horsemen to leave the encampment and engage the Zulu in order to induce the disintegration of their formations.
 The Zulu withstood the charge for some time, but rapid losses led them to scatter.
 The Trekkers pursued their fleeing enemies and hunted them down for three hours.
 Cilliers noted later that "we left the Kafirs lying on the ground as thick almost as pumpkins upon the field that has borne a plentiful crop."
 Bantjes recorded that about 3,000 dead Zulu had been counted, and three Trekkers were wounded.
 During the chase, Pretorius was wounded in his left hand by an assegaai (Zulu spear).
 Of the 3,000 dead Zulu soldiers, two were princes, leaving Ndlela's favourite Prince Mpande as frontrunner in the subsequent battle for the Zulu crown.

 Four days after the Battle of Blood River, the Trekker commando arrived at King Dingane's great kraal UmGungundlovu (near present-day Eshowe), only to find it deserted and in ashes.
 The bones of Retief and his men were found and buried, where a memorial stands today.
 Up to this day 16 December is a public holiday in South Africa; before 1994 it was known as "the Day of the Vow", "the Day of the Covenant" and "Dingaan's Day"; but today it is "the Day of Reconciliation".

+Zulu Interpretation of Events

+In the Zulu telling, the "left horn" of the Zulu formation was the only wing in direct contact with the enemy.
+They descended on the wagon laager, using the morning mist to shield their advance.
+When the Boers realized they were being confronted by unseen enemies, they shot wildly into the mist, injuring and killing some of the Zulu.
+Facing this fire, the "left horns" pulled back to intaba kaNdlela also known as Ndlela's Mountain.